boardgameio/boardgame.io/docs/documentation/api/Lobby.md

 `credentials`: the authentication token of the player.

-#### Listing all room instances of a given game
+#### Listing all match instances of a given game

 ##### GET `/games/{name}`

-Returns all room instances of the game named `name`.
+Returns all match instances of the game named `name`.

-Returns an array of `rooms`.
+Returns an array of `matches`.
 Each instance has fields:

-`roomID`: the ID of the room instance.
+`matchID`: the ID of the match instance.

 `players`: the list of seats and players that have joined the game, if any.

 `setupData` (optional): custom object that was passed to the game `setup` function.

-#### Getting specific instance of a room by its ID
+#### Getting specific instance of a match by its ID

 ##### GET `/games/{name}/{id}`

-Returns a room instance given its roomID.
+Returns a match instance given its matchID.

-Returns a room instance.
+Returns a match instance.
 Each instance has fields:

-`roomID`: the ID of the room instance.
+`matchID`: the ID of the match instance.

 `players`: the list of seats and players that have joined the game, if any.